 The Fine Print

-Applicants to the Council, if selected, will be expected to participate in all Board sessions, except in the case of a personal emergency or professional obligation.
+Applicants to the Council, if selected, will be expected to participate in all Council sessions, except in the case of a personal emergency or professional obligation.

 Council meetings will take place quarterly: three virtual conferences and one in-person workshop at Airstream’s Jackson Center, OH corporate office and manufacturing facility.